sunyafeng1996/WindowMethod/README.md

 # Code Statement
 1. Our code is based on PlatEMO.
+2. **The method class NgISILW will be uploaded when it is accepted and you can now run the W_SHADE algorithm.**
-2. With respect to large-scale single-objective problems, we provide methods for embedding the window method and its improved version into the SHADE algorithm, namely W_SHADE and NgISILW_SHADE.
+3. With respect to large-scale single-objective problems, we provide methods for embedding the window method and its improved version into the SHADE algorithm, namely W_SHADE and NgISILW_SHADE.
-3. Regarding generalisability, we provide code for the methods OFA, PSO, DE, MVPA combined with NgISILW.
+4. Regarding generalisability, we provide code for the methods OFA, PSO, DE, MVPA combined with NgISILW.
-4. For large-scale multi-objective problems, we provide NgISILW_MOEADDE.
+5. For large-scale multi-objective problems, we provide NgISILW_MOEADDE.

 # Quick Start
 1. Users need to download PlatEMO.